philj56/tofi/README.md

 ║ prompt   input    result 1  result 2  ... ║
 ╚═══════════════════════════════════════════╝
 ```
+Each piece of text can have its colour customised, and be surrounded by a box
+with optionally rounded corners,

 A few example themes are included and shown below.
 Note that you may need to
 tweak them to look correct on your display.